-A 2.2 μF, 10 V / X7R or X5R / 0805 or larger size multi-layer ceramic capacitor should be used for decoupling the SECONDARY BYPASS pin of the InnoSwitch3-CP IC.
-Since the SECONDARY BYPASS pin voltage needs to be 4.4 V before the output voltage reaches the regulation voltage level, a significantly higher BPS capacitor value could lead to output voltage overshoot during start-up.
-Values lower than 1.5 μ F may not offer enough capacitance, and cause unpredictable operation.
+A 2.2 μ F, 10V / X7R or X5R /0805 or larger size multi-layer ceramic capacitor should be used for decoupling the SECONDARY BYPASS pin of the InnoSwitch3-EP IC.
+Since the SECONDARY BYPASS Pin voltage needs to be 4.4 V earlier than output voltage reaches the regulation voltage level, the significantly higher BPS capacitor value could lead to output voltage overshoot during start-up.
+Values lower than 1.5 μF may not enough capacitance, which can cause unpredictable operation.
 The capacitor must be located adjacent to the IC pins.
 At least 10 V is recommended voltage rating to give enough margin from BPS voltage, and 0805 size is necessary to guarantee the actual value in operation since the capacitance of ceramic capacitors drops significantly with applied DC voltage especially with small package SMD such as 0603.
 6.3 V / 0603 / X5U or Z5U type of MLCC is not recommended for this reason.
 The ceramic capacitor type designations, such as X7R, X5R from different manufacturers or different product families do not have the same voltage coefficients.
 It is recommended that capacitor datasheets be reviewed to ensure that the selected capacitor will not have more than 20% drop in capacitance at 4.4 V. Capacitors with X5R or X7R dielectrics should be used for best results.